The Social Network: Filming

 Principal photography began in October 2009 in Cambridge, Massachusetts.
 Scenes were filmed around the campuses of two Massachusetts prep schools, Phillips Academy and Milton Academy.
-Additional scenes were filmed on the campus of Wheelock College, which was set up to be Harvard's campus.
-(Harvard has turned down most requests for on-location filming ever since the filming of Love Story (1970), which caused significant physical damage to trees on campus.)
+Additional scenes were filmed on the campus of Wheelock College, which was set up to be Harvard's campus, as well as locations on and around the campus of Johns Hopkins University in Baltimore (Harvard has turned down most requests for on-location filming ever since the filming of Love Story (1970), which caused significant physical damage to trees on campus.)
 Filming took place on the Keyser and Wyman quadrangles in the Homewood campus of Johns Hopkins University from November 2–4, which also doubled for Harvard in the film.
 The first scene in the film, where Zuckerberg is with his girlfriend, took 99 takes to finish.
 The film was shot on the Red One digital cinema camera.
 The rowing scenes with the Winklevoss brothers were filmed at Community Rowing Inc. in Newton, Massachusetts and at the Henley Royal Regatta; miniature faking process was used in a sequence showing a rowing event at the latter.
 Although a significant portion of the latter half of the film is set in Silicon Valley, the filmmakers opted to shoot those scenes in Los Angeles and Pasadena.

 Armie Hammer, who portrayed the Winklevoss twins, acted alongside body double Josh Pence while his scenes were filmed.
 His face was later digitally grafted onto Pence's face during post-production, while other scenes used split-screen photography.
 Pence was concerned about having no face time during the role, but after considerable musing thought of the role as a "no-brainer".
 He also appears in a cameo role elsewhere in the film.
 Hammer states that director David Fincher "likes to push himself and likes to push technology" and is "one of the most technologically minded guys I've ever seen."
 This included sending the actors to "twin boot camp" for 10 months to learn everything about the Winklevosses.